servivent10/Servivent_tenant/docs/sql_scripts/39_FEATURE_auditoria.md

 -- =============================================================================
--- AUDIT TRAIL ("BLACK BOX") SYSTEM - DATABASE SETUP (V10 - Definitive FK Fix) -- =============================================================================
+-- AUDIT TRAIL ("BLACK BOX") SYSTEM - DATABASE SETUP (V11 - Bulk Operation Context) -- =============================================================================
--- This script provides the definitive fix for the "violates foreign key constraint" -- error that occurs during a SuperAdmin-initiated company deletion.
+-- This script provides the definitive fix for the "violates foreign key constraint" -- error that occurs during a SuperAdmin-initiated company deletion, AND adds -- context-awareness to avoid logging individual rows during bulk operations.
 --
--- PROBLEM: The audit trigger tried to insert a log referencing an `empresa_id` -- that was being deleted in the same transaction, causing a conflict.
+-- PROBLEM:
+-- The audit trigger fires for every single row change, which floods the audit log -- with hundreds of entries during a bulk import, making it unreadable.
 --
--- REAL SOLUTION: An audit log should not be bound by relational integrity that -- prevents it from logging the deletion of parent records.
-This script removes -- the foreign key constraint on `historial_cambios.empresa_id`, treating it -- as a historical data point rather than a live relation.
-This allows the -- cascade delete to complete successfully while preserving a full audit trail -- of the deleted records.
+-- SOLUTION:
+-- 1. The `registrar_cambio` trigger function is modified to check for a special --    session variable (`servivent.source`).
+-- 2. If this variable is set to 'csv_import', the trigger immediately stops and --    does not log the individual change.
+-- 3. The bulk import functions are modified to set this variable at the beginning --    of their transaction and then insert a single, consolidated audit log entry --    at the end.
 --
 -- INSTRUCTIONS:
 -- Execute this script completely in your Supabase SQL Editor.